Fontleroy and Baylor host Houston

 Houston; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Baylor visits Houston after Bella Fontleroy scored 29 points in Baylor’s 98-59 victory over the Cincinnati Bearcats.
+BOTTOM LINE: Baylor plays Houston after Bella Fontleroy scored 29 points in Baylor’s 98-59 victory against the Cincinnati Bearcats.

-The Cougars are 5-6 on their home court.
-Houston has a 2-14 record against teams over .500.
+The Cougars have gone 5-6 in home games.
+Houston gives up 65.2 points to opponents and has been outscored by 6.1 points per game.

-The Bears are 8-2 against Big 12 opponents.
+The Bears have gone 8-2 against Big 12 opponents.
 Baylor averages 80.2 points while outscoring opponents by 20.7 points per game.

 Houston is shooting 35.7% from the field this season, 1.7 percentage points lower than the 37.4% Baylor allows to opponents.
-Baylor averages 15.0 more points per game (80.2) than Houston gives up to opponents (65.2).
+Baylor has shot at a 45.7% rate from the field this season, 3.0 percentage points greater than the 42.7% shooting opponents of Houston have averaged.

-The Cougars and Bears meet Wednesday for the first time in conference play this season.
+The Cougars and Bears square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Laila Blair is averaging 13.2 points for the Cougars.
-Kierra Merchant is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Laila Blair is scoring 13.2 points per game with 2.8 rebounds and 2.5 assists for the Cougars.
+Gia Cooke is averaging 11.6 points and 2.4 rebounds while shooting 30.0% over the last 10 games.

 Aaronette Vonleh is averaging 13.9 points for the Bears.
-Darianna Littlepage-Buggs is averaging 10.7 points over the last 10 games.
+Sarah Andrews is averaging 2.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cougars: 1-9, averaging 57.0 points, 25.6 rebounds, 10.4 assists, 8.7 steals and 3.4 blocks per game while shooting 34.1% from the field.
 Their opponents have averaged 70.9 points per game.